Pyaar Kii Ye Ek Kahaani: Plot

 The next day when Piya visits the Raichands' house to give sweets to them for her birthday, Abhay's father, Chand Raichand is shocked to see her face as she resembles Abhay's ex-girlfriend.
 Abhay and Piya collide several times and fight every time.
 Kabir writes a love letter to Piya and tells her that if she reciprocates, she should wear a yellow dress the next day.
 Instead of putting the letter in Piya's locker, he drops it into Misha's.
 Misha is shocked to read the letter and places the letter beside T's locker which makes T believe that Kabir still loves her.
 The letter then reaches Tracker by mistake.
 Misha tries the next day to hide from Kabir.
 Piya accidentally spills juice on her, and gives her a yellow top to wear.
 Misha reluctantly agrees to wear it.
 Kabir sees Piya wearing a yellow skirt, and assumes she likes him too, which makes Abhay jealous.
 When they both are rehearsing their roles, Abhay is mesmerized by Piya because her straight hair is like that of his ex-girlfriend Mathili.

 A new roommate, Maya Sharma, arrives and befriends Piya but hides something from her.
 In Misha's birthday party Piya, Misha and Panchi learn that Maya is pregnant and being abused by her boyfriend.
 Due to certain misunderstandings, Piya thinks Abhay is her boyfriend, and Maya does not contradict this.
-Although Piya is utterly charmed and attracted to Abhay, his rudeness and attitude make her believe that he is the culprit.
+Although Piya is charmed by and attracted to Abhay, his rudeness and attitude make her believe that he is the culprit.
 In the party, Kabir confess his love to Piya in front of everyone.
 Abhay asks Piya to accept Kabir's proposal and eventually she agrees.
 Abhay makes T stay away from Piya.
 One day in a club party Piya accidentally falls into Abhay's arms and Abhay remembers his past with Mathili.